 If you accidentally left your tickets at home, please visit the Carolina Theatre Box Office to request a reprint.
 Be sure to present a photo ID and, if you know it, please give the Box Office your order number.
 But don’t worry – we can still print them for you without the order number.

 Don’t do it!
 The Carolina Theatre Box Office and CarolinaTheatre.com are the only authorized outlets for tickets to events held in our venues.
 We DO NOT partner with third party sellers.
+We DO NOT accept tickets sold on a secondary market.
 We reserve the right to decline entry if you are not the original ticket buyer.
 Other ticketing sources usually increase the fees, and in some cases, you may end up with a fake ticket.
-If you purchase a ticket from a third party, keep in mind it is at your own risk.
+If you purchase a ticket from a third party/secondary market, keep in mind it is at your own risk.
 Buying from us ensures you get your ticket at face value, and more importantly, get to see the show you intended to see.

 Side note: The Carolina Theatre does not condone the unfair and misleading practices of ticket scalpers who profit at the expense of true fans.
 In order to make sure our patrons get the absolute best prices, we do reserve the right to refuse a sale to anyone we think is a third-party vendor, scalper or ticket broker.
 Ticket orders found to be in violation of the Carolina Theatre’s reselling policies will be canceled.

 The only official ticket providers for The Carolina Theatre and The Crown at the Carolina are carolinatheatre.com, the Carolina Theatre Box Office, and the Crown Box Office (open on performance days only).